portworx/px-docs/release-notes/portworx-enterprise.md

 ### Key Features

-* Provide ability cancel a replication add operation
+* Provide ability to cancel a replication add or ha increase operation
 * Automatically decommision a node if it has been offline for longer than 48 hours
 * [Kubernetes snapshots driver for PX-Enterprise](https://docs.portworx.com/scheduler/kubernetes/snaps.html)
 * Improve Kubernetes mount/unmount handling with POD failovers and moves
-*

 ### Key Issues Addressed